 Q: What if we can’t find a presenter in the time we have to do the program?

 A: Currently, we do not have as many presenters as we’d like, so will not penalize chapters that cannot fit a limited number of presenters into their timeline.
 That said, we want to increase the pool of trained volunteers every year.
 If you have alumni who would be willing to go through the training and then be available to present at your chapter, we want to know.
 We can make the connection and work with them to arrange training, so you will have someone who knows your chapter and who you can feel comfortable working with.

 Another way to meet our needs is to identify campus administrators who might want to go through training.
 These are nationally respected, evidence-based programs and would be beneficial to anyone who wishes to be able to educate on these topics.
 You could go even further and sponsor a campus-wide training weekend to get many chapter advisors and university staff all trained.
 In that way, you would always have someone local available to do programs when you need them.
 There would be a cost to bring our trainer there for the weekend, but if it were shared by other groups and the college, it would be smaller to each entity.

-At any rate, we will not penalize chapters in the first year of this expectation.
 If we cannot arrange to get a volunteer to you to deliver the program, there will be no penalty to the chapter.

 Q: What if the university already does comparable programs for fraternities?

 A: There are a number of campuses that provide or require health and safety education programs for all students or specific to fraternity/sorority life.
 If that is the case, you may qualify for a waiver provided you can document the program topic, date and time, roster of members who attended/completed the program and any resulting certification the university may provide.
 We don’t want to duplicate effort, only to insure members are properly informed of campus risks.
 For some chapters, they may prefer having local campus speakers do this programming.

 15% ABV Policy Q&A